laasyasree-glitch/DyteSample/README.md

 # VIT FFCS REGISTRATION

-We have 6 tables, Faculty, Student, Course, Slot, Timings, Registered_Courses, Slot_Course.
+We have 7 tables, Faculty, Student, Course, Slot, Timings, Registered_Courses, and Slot_Course which were under dyte.db database

+API calls were been made in app.http file

 Relationship:

 Faculty -> Course: Many to One.

 Slot -> Course: Many to Many.

 Slot -> Timing: One to many.

 Student -> Registered_Courses: One to Many.

 Slot_Course -> Junction Table

 **Faculty**